CheetahRobotics/Team10182/README.md

 - [Pushbot Guide](http://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/2016-2017-season/pushbot-build-guide.pdf) - Build instructions start on page 102.
 - [Pushbot Guide - Sensor Supplement](http://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/pushbot-build-guide-tetrix-sensors-supplement.pdf)
 - [Electronics Notes](https://firstinmaryland.org/images/docs/2016Docs/FTC_Kickoff/FTC_Wiring_and_ESD_2016_v1.pdf).
 Good discussion of the robotics electronics subsystem.
+- [Vuforia Resources](vuforia.md).
+Vuforia is the computer vision software that FTC is encouraging teams to use for this season.

 FAQ:
 - I want to start looking at the Robot Controller code in Android Studio on my home PC.
 How do I do this?